romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-What distinguishes dismissing a code scanning alert from deleting it in GitHub's code scanning tool?
+Q: What distinguishes dismissing a code scanning alert from deleting it in GitHub's code scanning tool?
 <details><summary>Show the answer</summary><p>

 - **Dismissing an alert records the reason for closure and moves the alert to the "Closed" list, whereas deleting an alert removes it permanently without the option to review or reopen it**